Cheezeiii365/Cheezeiii365/README.md

 ## 🎛️ What I Do

 By day I’m deep in live events and theatre — show control systems, audio/video technical direction, Dolby Atmos mixing, and complex multi-system integrations for touring and installation work.
-By night (and honestly, also by day) I’m building software tools to make that world run better.
+By night (and honestly, also by day) I’m building software tools to make my work run better.

 My background spans: